Last Updated on March 16, 2025

 - Pad the rough edges to protect the skin from scratches.

 - Do not scratch the skin under the cast by inserting objects inside the cast.
-Instead one can use a hairdryer placed on a cool setting to blow air under the cast and cool down the hot, itchy skin.
+Instead, blow cool air from the dryer to relieve the itch.
 Never blow warm or hot air into the cast.

 - Do not put powders or lotion inside the cast.

-- Elevate the cast above the level of the heart to decrease swelling and move the fingers or toes to promote circulation.
+- Elevate the cast to decrease swelling and move the fingers or toes to promote circulation.

 - Do pull support or lift the person by cast or bar on the cast.